 In the first few days we liaise closely with parents and carers to ensure they build confidence in the school.
 We check at the end of the first term that the child and their family are happy with the school and use this information to adapt our support if needed.
 Parents tell us that their children settle swiftly, feel safe and love coming to school.

 Pupils can stay at Ravenswood until they are in Y11 and then they can choose whether to stay here for p-16 or to move onto college.
 At whatever age they decide to leave Ravenswood, we work closely with them and their families to plan their next steps.
-Lisa Mainstone is our Careers Lead.
+Holly Atkins is our Careers Lead.
 We use a Person Centred Planning approach, making sure we gain the student’s views about their hopes and dreams for the future, then working with them to plan what they need to do and move towards their ambitions.

 13. Where can I find out about what other schools and organisations offer?